remotion-dev/remotion/packages/docs/docs/lambda/serverlesslambdasetup.md

 ```

 ### Lamdbda role
-The CDK creates an IAM role named `remotionLambdaServerlessRole` which needs the remotion role [setup](/docs/lambda/lambdarolepermissions).
+The CDK creates an IAM role named `remotionLambdaServerlessRole` which needs the remotion policy[setup](/docs/lambda/lambdarolepermissions).

 ### Test your endpoint